mansi2020/react_pm_assign2_weatherapp/README.md

 6. **Data Age Calculation**: Calculate the age of data in hours.
 7. **No Data Message**: Display "No Data" message when there is no data present in the table.
 8. **Dark Mode and Light Mode**: Toggle between dark and light modes for better user experience.
+9. **Responsiveness**: Responsive for medium,small devices and large device

 ### Technologies Used
 - React.js for frontend development